 Richard Norris was recently the recipient of the most extensive face transplant ever performed.
 He was injured over 15 years ago in a shooting accident that caused tremendous damage to his jaw structure, nose, and tongue.
 After 36 hours of surgery, Mr. Norris now has an entirely new face, including a new jaw, new teeth, a new tongue, and a new nose.
-He is even shaving his new beard.
+He is even shaving his new beard in order to make a beard soft.

 Mr. Norris’ surgery was funded by the U.S. Navy.
 In recent years, the military has invested substantially in reconstructive medicine, funding scores of face and hand transplants on civilians.
 Meanwhile, there are hundreds of recent war veterans who have returned home with severe facial wounds and countless more amputees.
 The hope for the military is that extreme transplant surgeries for faces and limbs will soon be available for these military veterans as well.